Spider201866/Alan_web/memory-bank/activeContext.md

 - Maintaining separation of `styles.css` and `styles_index.css`.
 - Adherence to shared appbar pattern and accessibility guidelines.
 - **Visual Consistency**: Striving for pixel-perfect (or as close as practically possible) visual consistency across pages, especially for shared elements like headers/appbars, even if it requires fine-tuning CSS based on observed rendering in specific (emulated) environments.
 - **Internationalization (i18n)**: Translations are managed via external JSON files per language, loaded dynamically.
-The task to ensure *all* text strings are sourced from these files is ongoing.
+All text strings are now sourced from these files.
 Error handling in `language.js` improved to prevent infinite loops on critical load failures.
 - **Image Optimization**: The manual image compression process (outlined in `compress_and_convert_images_instructions.txt`) is currently considered low priority.
 The project uses a limited number of static images, and further aggressive optimization may not yield significant benefits at this stage compared to other development priorities.

 ## Important Patterns and Preferences